 I had retreated from the tunnel’s opening.
 It was right in front of me and the light was dazzling my eyes.
 But the absence of sound was deafening, and I felt like my head was exploding.
 I had to break the silence.
 I retreated back into the darkness and remembered there was a perfect song to help me.

 I went to work with George and told him I wanted to create an instrumental version of my song “Retreat.”
 We had worked on it a few months earlier; it was a moody and complicated song with two distinct rhythms.
 The mystery of my song was who appeared to me.
 For now, I believe my music has definitely surrounded and soothed me.

 I love sharing.
 Below are two recordings of my song in progress; one has my vocal and the other is my instrumental that is half completed.
-Click on the blue links to play my songs:
+Click on the blue links to play an instrumental version of my song:–

 Once I brought music back into my tunnel, I felt better.
 I listened to my beautiful song as I fell asleep at night in order to stay calm.
 But in the darkness, my heart still pounded wildly and I had that feeling of inevitability.
 I thought I would write some descriptions of that feeling.